We are Beggars

 Now why would St. Paul put so much emphasis on Christ and the Scriptures?
 Because he knows that it is through the Word of God that we know Christ and by Christ we receive the grace of God.
 He knows that it is the work Christ did for us that saves us.
 It is not by our own reason or strength.
 It is not by our faith in ourselves but by faith in Christ Jesus.

 Martin Luther had it right; we are beggars.
 For what is a beggar?
 A beggar is a person who has nothing.
 A beggar is a person that is so poor in money and in spirit that he or she cannot lift themselves up from their own lowly condition.
 This is a person who has fallen so low that even pride and dignity have left them.
 It is a most humiliating state and the only way out is by the work of someone other than themselves.

-One day, in San Diego, California, I was walking from the train station on the outskirts of the city to the city center.
+One day, in Colon, Panama, I was walking from the bus-stop on the outskirts of the city to the city center.
 It was early in the morning but the sun was already shining brightly and warmly on the streets and sidewalks.